 Band D residences will be paying an extra £87.38 this year.
-The police have received 6.4 per cent increase and the fire authority a three per cent rise.
+The police have received a 6.4 per cent increase and the fire authority a three per cent rise.
 Eye also has the Parish precept.
 This is charged on each property in the parish to fund the running costs of the parish council and the activities it takes on behalf of the village.
 This year that is £35.45 for a band D property which will raise £54,475 for the Parish Council.
 The number of houses being built in the village has actually meant this has been slightly reduced from last year.
 In 2016/17 it was £35.12 and in 2017/18 it was £35.80.

 Eye still remains pretty much in the middle of the table with regards the cost of the precept, with villages such as Southhorpe (£8.74) and Orton Loungueville (£10.93) towards the lower end of the scale and Wittering (£66.89) and Castor (£88.27) the most expensive.
 The average in England in 2017-18 was £61.03 with a 6.3 per cent increase.

 |£ . p||£ . p||£ . p||£ . p||£ . p||£ . p||£ . p||£ . p|